cznethub/clonebuildregister/README.rst

 Generate a Conda Recipe:

-Run the following command, replacing ``clonebuildregister`` with your PyPI package's name:
+Run the following command, replacing ``clonebuildregister`` with the PyPI package's name:

 .. code-block:: bash